DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-04-changing-course-when-there-are-upcoming-interviews-or-when-the-training-provider-is-changed.md

 ## What we changed

-We added warning text to tell users that if there are upcoming interviews:
+If the user changes the course to one run by a different training provider, the warning text tells them that emails will be sent to users at the old and new providers.

+If there are upcoming interviews, the warning text tells the user that:

 - the interviews will be updated with the new course details
 - the candidate will be sent emails to tell them that the interviews have been updated

-If the user changes the course to one run by a different training provider, the warning text will tell them that emails will be sent to users at the old and new providers.
+In other flows, such as making an offer, we do not mention separately that interviews will be cancelled.
+We just say that an email will be sent about the cancellation.

-We think it’s important to be clear that upcoming interviews will be changed, as users may not expect it to happen.
-We have emphasised this by putting it first in the warning text.
+We think that here it’s important to emphasise that the interviews will be updated, since users may not expect it to happen.
+So we separately say that the interviews will be updated and mention it again when we say what emails will be sent.

-This is different from other flows such as making an offer, where we mention that interviews will be cancelled but do not put it first.
-We think that the information is less important in those flows.

 ## How it works